Best Hiking Socks for Backpacking and Thru-Hiking 2026: Tested Over Thousands of Miles

 Ankle Socks

 Ankle Socks are not so common for use as hiking socks as they don’t work with Hiking Boots and are not comfortable with most Hiking Shoes.
-Ankle socks work well with trail runners but only when running.
-Wearing a pair of ankle socks while hiking just doesn’t feel as comfortable as quarter socks or Crew Socks.
+Ankle socks work well with trail runners but only when running, not when hiking.
+Wearing a pair of ankle socks while hiking just doesn’t feel as comfortable as Crew Socks.
+I did test some ankle socks but did not include them in this guide.

 As with many other types of products, there are some brands of hiking socks that outperform others.
 And these brands formed my starting point as I put together my shortlist of the best socks for hiking.

-These brands include the likes of Darn Tough Socks, Smartwool, REI Co-op, Icebreaker, and Macpac.
+These brands include the likes of Darn Tough Socks, Wrightsocks, Smartwool, REI Co-op, Icebreaker, and Macpac.

 Value for Money

-My advice to you is to check the prices as you go along so that you know what to generally expect, and decide on your budget accordingly.
-All the best hiking socks of 2023 are high quality and will last for 100s of days backpacking on the trails
+All the best walking socks for 2026 are high quality and will last for 100s of days of tough backpacking on the trails

 Sock Care